MeoMix/SongBuzz/README.md

 SongBuzz
 ========

-A Google Chrome extension which allows users to create, maintain, and interact with playlists streamed from YouTube.
+A Google Chrome extension which allows users to create playlists containing songs streamed from YouTube.

 Requirements
 ========
 1. The latest version of Google Chrome.
 2. A stable Internet connection.
+3. Google Chrome's experimental API enabled.

 Installation
 ========